Texiwill/aac-lib/vsm/README.md

 As of v5.3.2 LinuxVSM now requires --oauth to be used to work properly.
 This is due to a change from VMware.

+As of 5.3.5 the --oauth option is deprecated as Oauth is forced to be used for all metadata downloads.

 Also, you should know that Code Stream is a license ontop of VRA, and VRA is already in LinuxVSM.